sgudenkauf/quarto-book-lab/README.md

 The [Quarto tutorial](https://quarto.org/docs/get-started/hello/vscode.html) uses the Python packages `matplotlib` and `plotly`.
 Also, to process executable code blocks in a `.qmd` file, we depend on [Jupyter](https://jupyter.org/).
 After processing the executable code blocks, Jupyter converts the resulting comination of program code, markdown text, and generated data to plain markdown.
 This markdown is then processed by [Pandoc](https://pandoc.org/) to create the final output formats (e.g. HTML web pages, PDF documents, Microsoft Office files).

-> **Note:** We do not need to install [Pandoc](https://pandoc.org/) separately sinde it is bundled in Quarto internally.
+> **Note:** We do not need to install [Pandoc](https://pandoc.org/) separately since it is bundled in Quarto internally.
 You can access it in the terminal with the command `quarto pandoc file.md -o out.html`.

 Open a terminal in Admin mode (super user priviledges, see Fig. 1) and install the required Python packages: